 Depending on the model and manufacturer, additional control functions such as cruise control or special safety locks may be available.

-Color-coded arrows: your guide in the right direction
+Color-coded arrows: Your guide in the right direction

 Practical tips: How to quickly familiarize yourself with the controls of a work platform

-Familiarizing yourself with the controls of an aerial work platform is an important step towards working safely and efficiently.
+Familiarizing yourself with the controls of an aerial work platform is an important step for working safely and efficiently.
 Here are some practical tips to quickly familiarize yourself with the controls of an aerial work platform:

 -